OUR WORK IN CHINA

 Activism & awareness

 We are so encouraged by the growing activism on the ground in China.
-The SDPA have materials to teach locals about spay and neutering their dogs and distribute these throughout the area.
-They also throw a large annual festival (very similar to our World Dog Day!) that celebrates dogs, as well as teaches people how to properly care for their animals.
+This includes organizations like the Shenzhen Dog Protection Association (SDPA).
+They provide materials to teach locals about spay and neutering their dogs and distribute these throughout the area.
+They also throw a large annual festival (very similar to our World Dog Day!) that celebrates dogs, as well as teach locals how to properly care for their animals.